Reporting steps

 Certificate of Compliance

-When a relevant employer lodges its Gender Equality Report within the lodgement period (or approved extension period) and meets all reporting compliance requirements, it will be deemed compliant with the Act and therefore eligible to receive a Certificate of Compliance.
+When a relevant employer lodges its Gender Equality Report within the lodgement period (or an approved extension period) and meets all reporting compliance requirements, it will be deemed compliant with the Act and therefore eligible to receive a certificate of compliance.